FAQ

 Yes, it does matter.
 The 6000 ft. high fan of light produced at 16 miles gives to the greatest signaling area.
 The laser line should be pointed vertically at your target.
 In order to tell which way the line is directed, point the laser a few feet in front of you on the ground.

-10. Can I use a rechargeable RCR123 lithium battery in the Rescue Laser Light and Green Rescue Laser Flare?
+10. Can I use a rechargeable battery in the Rescue Laser Light and Rescue Laser Flare® Green models?

-11. Does TSA allow packing a Rescue Laser with lithium batteries in checked baggage?
+11. Does TSA allow packing a Rescue Laser emergency signaling device with lithium batteries in checked baggage?
 In a carry-on bag?

-The lithium battery used in this model is fine in either carry-on or checked bags when installed in the device per the TSA.
-Spare batteries may only be carried in carry-on baggage and they must have the terminals insulated to prevent short-circuiting (still in the retail consumer packaging is the easiest method).
-So it is perfectly fine to pack Rescue Laser with an installed battery in checked luggage as well and in a carry-on bag.
+Per the Transportation Security Administration (TSA), the CR123 lithium battery used in these two models may be carried in either carry-on or checked bags when installed in the device.
+Spare batteries may only be carried in carry-on baggage, and they must have the terminals insulated to prevent short-circuiting.
+It is OK to pack Rescue Laser with an installed battery in checked luggage as well and in a carry-on bag.